andreipfeiffer/manifesto/README.md

 <br />

 - **Define `types` for `Objects`**
   An arbitrary object structure doesn't communicate anything.
 You can't re-use it, you don't know what it represents.
-Putting the extra effort to define a `type` for your object, forces you to deeply thing about code design & structure.
-You might realise that you end up having multiple definitions for the same concept.
+Putting the extra effort to define a `type` for your object, forces you to deeply think about code design & structure.
+You might realize that you end up having multiple definitions for the same concept.

   ```js
   // ❌ don't